TuxCoder/PIDManagerBundle/README.md

 Description
 -----------
-This bundle is to prevent that a command runs twice.
+This bundle is intended to prevent running a command twice at the same time.

-As an example is when you will spool your mails with an cronjob and have a huge amount of mails, so it can happen that it is still sending emails and start the command a second time.
+When you spool your mails for an example with an cronjob and have a huge amount of mails, it could otherwise happen that the old instance is still sending emails while starting the command a second time.

 ###Function
-The functionality is simple, at the start from a command it writes into a configured file(pid_path) the current pid (process id).
+The functionality is kept simple.
+Before executing a command this PIDManager writes the current pid (process id) into a configured file(pid_path).
-When the command runs a second time it will check this file and check if the process is still running if yes it throws an exception.
+Before running a second time it will check this file and return if the process is still running.

 ###Warning
-This Bundle only work on Linux, because it detect running processes over the procfs (/proc/$pid).
+This Bundle currently only works on Linux, because it detects running processes over the procfs (/proc/$pid).

 Usage